33 Wonderful Things to Do in Victoria, BC (by Locals!)

 Ethically sourced coffee beans, roasted by a Victoria-based specialty roaster.
 And baristas who love making coffee.
 That’s Habit Coffee, with two locations, one in Chinatown and the other on Yates Street.

-A fun way to get a taste of the city in 2 hours is on this guided food-and-history walking tour.
+A fun way to get a taste of the city in 2 hours?
+This guided food-and-history walking tour.

-Run by A Taste of Victoria Food Tours, it’s scooped up major awards – including Viator’s 2024 top “Experience” award – and is TripAdvisor’s #1-rated tour in town.
+Run by A Taste of Victoria Food Tours, it’s TripAdvisor’s #1-rated tour in town and it’s scooped up major awards – including Viator’s 2024 top “Experience” award.

 Nibble on perogis (pierogies), sip local craft beer and indulge in chocolate and pastries, all while exploring cool downtown corners like Fan Tan Alley and Trounce Alley.
 Hungry yet?